 The post-doctoral fellow will work in the Laboratory of Micro and Nanofabrication, under the supervision of Pr.
 Mohamed Chaker, and will be primarily responsible for the design of chip-scale photonic devices and optical characterization.
 The candidate will also be involved in the microfabrication of devices.
 Since this is a multidisciplinary research effort, the applicant will have to collaborate with experts in microfabrication, integrated optics, MEMS, packaging and optical communication, among others.
 The applicant will have to prepare verbal and written communications to present their results to the academic and industrial collaborators and the scientific community.

-The salary offered is $45,000 (CAD) per year.
-The employment contract is for one year and is renewable for up to three years.
+The salary offered in $53,000 (CAD) per year.
+The employment contract is for one year and is renewable.
 The position is available immediately and will remain open until a suitable candidate is hired.
-The position is based at the Institut National de la Recherche Scientifique Centre Énergie Matériaux Télécommunications in Varennes, a bilingual (English & French) work environment in the Greater Montreal area.
+The position is based at the Institut National de la Recherche Scientifique – Centre Énergie, Matériaux and Télécommunications (INRS-EMT) in Varennes, near Montreal, but the selected applicant will have to travel in the Montreal area to attend meetings and access collaborator research facilities.
+The work environment is bilingual (English & French).

-- PhD degree in Engineering Physics, Applied Physics, Physics, Electrical and Computer Engineering or in a closely related field,
+- PhD degree (obtained within the last 3 years) in Physics, Engineering Physics, Optics, Electrical and Computer Engineering or in closely related fields;

 Énergie Matériaux Télécommunications Research Centre